The causal structure of galactic astrophysics: Introduction

 This paper seeks to develop causal discovery to the point where it can be applied to the entire low-redshift galaxy population, as a method for adding value to traditional correlation or machine learning analyses.
 This offers the promise of determining whether the empirical links between physical variables reflect causal pathways (indicating a physical operation of one quantity on another) or merely statistical co-variation (indicating an accidental correlation reflecting a physical law in operation elsewhere).
 This is precisely the kind of information predicted by physical theories, and hence provides great potential for improving constraints on them.

-A possibly complete list of previous applications of causal discovery to astrophysics follows.~\citet{astro_eg_3} estimate a causal model of galaxy formation from semi-analytic models and hydrodynamical simulations, and compare it to non-causal models.~\citet{astro_eg_4} apply the Peter--Clark and Fast Causal Inference algorithms to 83 galaxies in an attempt to constrain evolution mechanisms for their central supermassive black holes.~\citet{astro_eg_1,astro_eg_0} addresses the same question with 101 galaxies, using a Bayesian method for estimating the probabilities of all possible causal structures.
-Finally,~\citet{astro_eg_5} apply a linear causal discovery model to 100 simulated galaxies to constrain chemodynamical pathways relevant for the Milky Way.
-These studies involve very small numbers of galaxies far from representative of the population at large, and have been restricted to very specific variable sets and scientific questions.
+A possibly complete list of previous applications of causal discovery to astrophysics follows.~\citet{astro_eg_4} apply the Peter--Clark and Fast Causal Inference algorithms to 83 galaxies in an attempt to constrain evolution mechanisms for their central supermassive black holes.~\citet{astro_eg_1,astro_eg_0} addresses the same question with 101 galaxies, using a Bayesian method for estimating the probabilities of all possible causal structures.~\citet{astro_eg_3} estimate a causal model of galaxy formation from semi-analytic models and hydrodynamical simulations, and compare it to non-causal models.
+(They focus mainly however on \emph{causal inference}---the estimation of causal effects given a causal model---rather than causal discovery, the learning of the causal model in the first place.) \citet{Davis_TNOs} use Fast Causal Inference to help constrain the formation histories of trans-Neptunian objects. \citet{Zhang_2025} apply a Fast Causal Inference-like algorithm to learn the interrelations between photometric properties of $\sim$200 galaxy clusters.
+Finally,~\citet{astro_eg_5} apply a linear causal discovery model with small conditioning set size and the assumption of Gaussian residuals to $\sim150000$ stars in simulated galaxies to constrain chemodynamical pathways relevant for the Milky Way.
+These studies involve samples either too small to be representative of the underlying populations, or, in the latter case, making stringent assumptions about the correlation structure that may not hold in real astrophysical data.

-After describing causal discovery and identifying a method suitable for astrophysical problems, we illustrate the technique with galaxy data.
-Specifically we take seven variables describing the first-order properties (brightness, mass, size, morphology, star formation rate) of $\sim5\times10^5$ low-redshift galaxies from the \emph{Nasa Sloan Atlas} (NSA).
-We assess reliability of the causal discovery and calibrate hyperparameters of our algorithm on mock data, then infer the causal links present in the NSA including the presence of confounding latent variables.
-We show explicitly how this helps to pinpoint the physical mechanisms governing the data, which are crucially directional, in addition simply to inducing correlations.
+After describing causal discovery and identifying a method suitable for astrophysical problems involving hundreds of thousands of objects, we illustrate the technique with galaxy data.
+Specifically we take seven variables describing the first-order properties (brightness, mass, size, morphology, star formation rate) of $\sim4.5\times10^5$ low-redshift galaxies from the \emph{Nasa Sloan Atlas} (NSA).
+We assess reliability of the causal discovery and calibrate hyperparameters of our algorithm on mock data, then infer the causal links present in the NSA including the presence of confounding variables not in the data subset.
+We show explicitly how this can be used to refine our understanding of galaxy evolution and test proposed physical mechanisms, which crucially (as is typical in physics) come with a direction of operation in addition to simply inducing correlation among galaxy properties.